-Ranks in Indian army a guide to Indian army ranks
+Ranks in indian army a guide to indian army ranks

 The Indian Army follows a hierarchical structure with various ranks, each associated with specific responsibilities and authority.
 Here are Ranks in Indian army a guide to Indian army ranks, detailed in ascending order: